reysam93/OMICRON-GNURadio/README.md

 Instructions for installing it can be found [here](https://wiki.gnuradio.org/index.php/InstallingGRFromSource).

 #### gr-ieee802-11
-The examples inside the WiFi folder are based on the gr-ieee802-11 repository for being compatible with the 802.11 standard.
+The code of this project is based on the repostory gr-ieee802-11 which has an OFDM transceiver compatible with the 802.11 a/g/p standard.
 For this reason, it is necessary to install this modules and its dependencies.
 The instructions for doing this can be found [here](https://github.com/bastibl/gr-ieee802-11#installation).

 ### Installation of OMICRON-GNURadio
 This steps will install the two modules that contains this repository.
 The explanation of this modules can be found later.